cl0n3/ph/README.md

 # PH Sensor
 The PH Sensor can read litmus paper samples and match the colours against a trained dataset.
-It allows for two data sets to cover different litmas paper scales
+It allows for two data sets to cover different litmus paper scales

 ##Architecture
 The system uses these components: